sst/sst/www/docs/what-is-sst.md

     SiteUrl: https://my-next-app.com
 ```

-Behind the scenes, it compiles your constructs to [CloudFormation](https://aws.amazon.com/cloudformation/), packages your frontend assets and functions, uploads it to AWS, and creates your app's infrastructure.
+Behind the scenes, it compiles the constructs to [AWS CloudFormation](https://aws.amazon.com/cloudformation/), packages your frontend assets and functions, uploads it to AWS, and creates your app's infrastructure.

 ---

 ### Environments

 The `sst deploy` command can also deploy your app to a specific _stage_ or environment.
-This lets you create separate environments for development, production, for pull-requests, or branches.
+This lets you **create separate environments** for development, production, pull-requests, or branches.

 ```bash
 # Deploy to dev